© Crown copyright 2019

 In the event of a ‘no deal’ scenario, the UK’s departure from the EU would mean UK organisations may be unable to access funding for Horizon 2020 projects after exit day.
 However, as a responsible government we’ve been preparing to minimise any disruption in the event of no deal for over two years.
-That is why the Chancellor announced in August and October 2016 that the government will guarantee funding for competitively bid for EU projects submitted before we leave the EU, including Horizon 2020 projects.
-This guarantee will cover all successful bids submitted by UK participants before the UK exits the EU, for the full duration of the projects.
+That is why the Chancellor announced in August and October 2016 that the government will guarantee funding for competitively bid for EU projects submitted before the UK leaves the EU, including Horizon 2020 projects.
+The guarantee will cover all successful bids submitted by UK participants before the UK exits the EU, for the full duration of the projects.

 In July 2018, the Chief Secretary laid a written ministerial statement (HCWS926) extending this guarantee to provide further stability for UK organisations in a ‘no deal’ scenario.
-The guarantee now additionally covers funding for successful bids where UK organisations are able to participate as a third country in competitive EU grant programmes.
+The extension to the guarantee will additionally cover funding for successful bids where UK organisations are able to participate as a Third Country in competitive EU grant programmes.
 This extension runs from exit day until the end of 2020 and will apply for the lifetime of the projects.

-In the event of a ‘no deal’ scenario, we therefore intend that UK researchers and businesses would be able to apply to and participate in all those Horizon 2020 calls open to third country participants from the date of exit, with funding provided via the extended guarantee.
-Third country participation is a well-established part of Horizon 2020 - entities from third countries currently participate in and lead consortia in a wide range of collaborative programmes.
-The government is seeking discussions with the European Commission to agree the details of our continued participation as a third country.
+In the event of a ‘no deal’ scenario, UK researchers and businesses would be able to apply to and participate in all those Horizon 2020 calls open to Third Country participants from the date of exit, with funding provided via the extension to the guarantee.
+Third Country participation is a well-established part of Horizon 2020 - entities from third countries currently participate in and lead consortia in a wide range of collaborative programmes.
+The government is seeking discussions with the European Commission to agree the details of our continued participation as a Third Country.